serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 DynamoDB is great for fetching data by a set of keys.
 But, using a relational database would provide the flexibility to model complex relationships and run aggregation mechanisms at runtime.

-The [serverless-graphql](https://github.com/serverless/serverless-graphql) repo supports connecting to SQLite3, MySQL, Aurora, or Postgres using [Knex](http://knexjs.org/)—a powerful query builder for SQL databases and Node.js

 Let's look at the process of connecting your Lambda to RDS.

 We have explained the requirements to set up RDS in production in the [readme](https://github.com/serverless/serverless-graphql#setup-for-production-deploy-resources-to-aws), but you can test your GraphQL endpoint locally using SQLite3 (without any AWS infrastructure).
 Boom!